 This topic "How long to cry it out?" has come up a few times in the last few weeks in one way or another, so I thought I'd talk about it this week.
 I always preface any discussion about cry it out by making sure that everyone understands that I'm not a "Cry It Out Pusher" and I'm very much NOT an extremist or a hard-core "sleep trainer".
 I try to be realistic and just know that all babies are different and all family structures are different and what works for one won't work for everyone.
 I even

 Why does baby wake up crying?
-Obviously, a baby wakes up crying to eat, because they are wet or dirty, or to have their sleep association recreated (such as replacing a pacifier).
+Most often, a baby wakes up crying to eat, because they are wet or dirty, or to have their sleep association recreated (such as replacing a pacifier).
 But, what does it mean when your baby wakes up crying from a nap, or in the morning when they are "done" sleeping?
-Baby Crying Between Sleep Cycles Unfortunately, there doesn't seem to be a definitive reason as to why a baby wakes up crying.
-However, it is normal for them to cry between sleep cycles.
+In this blog post, I'll provide information and tips for when your baby wakes up crying.
+Baby Crying Between Sleep Cycles Unfortunately, there doesn't seem to be a definitive reason as to

 I happened upon an article where a woman (and husband) was against cry-it-out and specifically, The Ferber Method, but ended up doing it anyway because it was what worked.
 In that article, Confessions of a Ferberizer, she said that, in the end, her son stopped wanting to be rocked or cuddle.
 She did not seem to regret doing cry-it-out, I don't think, but reading the article reminded me that many of us wonder whether doing cry-it-out will change our child's personality, so I thought I'd reflect

-I thought I should first talk about my philosophy on helping your child learn healthy sleep habits.
+In today's article, The Baby Sleep Site® founder and expert sleep coach Nicole Johnson answer this common question: Is there a difference between sleep training and cry it out? ~~~ I thought I should first talk about my philosophy on helping your child learn healthy sleep habits.
 Sleep Training I don't define "sleep training " as cry-it-out (CIO).
 You don't have to let your child cry to teach healthy sleep habits.
 Some people seem to think they are synonymous and I disagree.
-Sleep training starts with respecting your child's need for sleep (Weissbluth) and doing your part to ensure they get the sleep they need.
-This does not mean throwing up your hands if